-When the retired seventy-seven years old hypochondriac widower Fred moves to an apartment in Madrid, his temperamental daughter Cuca has an incident with his next door neighbor, the elder Argentinean Elsa.
-Later, they meet each other and Elsa seduces Fred with her reckless behavior and view of life and they have a romance.
-Written by
+When retired seventy-seven years old hypochondriac widower Fred moves to an apartment in Madrid, his temperamental daughter Cuca has an incident with his next-door neighbor, the elder Argentinian Elsa.
+Later, they meet each other and Elsa conquers Fred's heart with her reckless behavior and view of life. —Claudio Carvalho, Rio de Janeiro, Brazil

 This is one of those jewels of filmdom that Hollywood will seldom or never produce --a shining venue for actors of "a certain age" (and not Clint Eastwood) in a romantic comedy replete with laughs, tears and profound yet light-handed treatments of human nature and national traits.
 The pace moves without interruption; it lags at no time, a tribute to a superb script and masterful editing.
 The scenes are remarkable for their realism.
 The acting is extraordinarily sensitive and on the mark.
 Watch the body language and facial expressions in funny/sad/ordinary situations.
 It's almost like being there, eavesdropping and peeping at this wonderful couple as their relationships bobs, weaves, dips and soars.
 The subtle ethnic jokes are there too ... the Telephone company retiree sporting one of the most ancient family names in Spain ... the Argentine widow (or not) displaying some of the too-clever-by-half sharpness many of her compatriots put to work to get by ... the play on letter of the apartments ("J" in Spanish as in "F" in English), etc., etc. A winner all around, worth seeing again and again.
 Do not miss this home run of a film.

 - Jul 5, 2008